-Teachers and teaching assistants will keep a daily and weekly checklist showing who is engaging and to what extent they are engaging.
+Teachers will keep a daily and weekly checklist showing who is engaging and to what extent they are engaging.
 Teachers will also track who attends the live sessions.

-In the first instance of a concern over engagement, the class teacher will contact the parent either through Seesaw messaging or with a phone call.
-If the child continues to struggle to engage a member of SLT will make contact to discuss our concerns and further ways school could support the child.
+In the first instance of a concern over engagement, the class teacher will contact the parent with a phone call.
+If the child continues to struggle to engage the head of school will make contact to discuss our concerns and further ways school could support the child.